The fight for Humanities: How are Schools Responding?

 The folks on CC who complain about large classes clearly have never looked at the enrollment in “Giotto and his contemporaries”, “The role of dissident literature in the dismantling of the Iron Curtain” or “Ugaritic and Akkadian Flood narratives”.
 You want personal attention, a professor who knows your name and how you like your coffee, and will help you pick a research topic, suggest extra reading, review your outline, pick up the phone to get you a job as a research assistant/editor for a colleague?
 Major in the humanities!

 Well, I’m a data point of one, but this English major adapted her skills to a technical career but later parlayed them into upper-level management.
-It was always the communication, writing, and problem-solving abilities that served me best, and I always looked for those first in hiring.
+It was always the communication, writing, and problem-solving abilities that served me best, and I always looked for those first when hiring.
 Among those in the C-suite, the humanities are not underrepresented.

 Is this happening?